Revisiting Eric Carr’s First Show With Kiss

 It was an event a few years in the making, really.
 Criss had spent a majority of the late ‘70s immersing himself deeper and deeper into the throes of drug addiction.
 It had significantly affected not only his behavior, but also his musical ability.
-He had only drummed on one song on 1979’s ‘Dynasty‘ — his own song, ‘Dirty Livin” — and wasn’t featured at all on the follow-up, ‘Unmasked.’
+He had drummed on just one track for 1979’s Dynasty – his own song, “Dirty Livin'” – and wasn’t featured at all on the follow-up, Unmasked.
 Session drummer Anton Fig performed on both albums in his place.

-The search for a replacement began almost immediately and concluded when the band selected another Brooklyn native, Eric Carr, to sit behind the kit.
-Carr had spent a majority of the last decade in one group or another and had just called it quits with his last band, Thrasher.
-After a quick audition, the group felt good enough about his ability and his personality to extend him an invitation to join Kiss, which he accepted
+The search for a replacement began almost immediately and concluded when the band selected Eric Carr, another Brooklyn native, to sit behind the kit.
+Carr had spent a majority of the previous decade in one group or another and had just called it quits with his last band, Thrasher.
+After a quick audition, the group felt good enough about his ability and his personality to extend him an invitation to join Kiss, which he accepted.

 In his memoir Face the Music, Paul Stanley remembered his first impressions of their new drummer.
 “He seemed like a good soul,” Stanley wrote.
 “Some of the other people who auditioned had acted like rock stars, thinking they would gain points for that.
 Eric was sweet.
 He eventually proved to be tortured in his own way, but he certainly was a much-needed breath of fresh air in the wake of Peter’s departure.”